nakulmitra/database-postgresql/notes/schemas.md

 ```

 ### 5. Practical Example: Organizing a Library System
-Here’s how you can use schemas to organize a library database:
+Here’s how we can use schemas to organize a library database:
 ### Step 1: Create Schemas
 ```
 CREATE SCHEMA books;